ndanu-josy/Pitches/README.md

-# Pitches In Georgia
+# Pitch-It

+## Author
+Josphine Ndanu

 ## Description
-This is a pitch application or website that allows a user to view pitches in any category shown.
-Also, a user can comment on a pitch in any category and vote in any catecory for the pitch a user likes and a user can also create a pitch for any category they want to create in.
+We all know that pitching is never regarded an easy job regardless of whatever topic it is.
+Pitch-It is an application that helps a user create or view available pitches in whatever category they would like to.

 ## Prerequisites
 You need the following to start working on this project: On your local systems;